TXCN: Beginnings

-The Gradual Decline
+The gradual decline

 On December 4, 2004, Belo announced the layoffs of 45 of the channel's 75 staffers.
 This resulted in the programming on Texas Cable News being scaled down on January 1, 2005.
 Belo attributed the failure of Texas Cable News to a lack of distribution on cable providers in Texas' largest television markets.
 From that time until closure, TXCN aired repackaged content from the aforementioned stations in Dallas, Houston, San Antonio and Austin.
 All original programming, with the exception of weather segments and occasional original programming, was dropped along with on-air talent, except for weather department staff.
 By April 2009, Belo had further consolidated and downsized operations of TXCN, and the channel's dedicated production and technical facilities, until then located in a building behind the Dallas Morning News building, were vacated.

 In 2008, Belo decided to split its broadcasting and newspaper interests into separate companies.
 TXCN remained with the broadcasting side, which retained the Belo Corporation name, while the newspapers (including The Dallas Morning News) were spun off to the similarly named A.H.
 Belo Corporation (since June 29, 2021, it was renamed as DallasNews Corporation).
 However, the former corporate cousins maintained a news partnership.
 On June 13, 2013, the Gannett Company announced that it would acquire Belo for $2.2 billion, including TXCN and its sister stations.
 The deal was granted FCC approval on December 20, and was finalized on December 23.

-Final Days On-Air
+Final days on-air

 On March 3, 2015, WFAA's website announced that TXCN was shutting down after 16 years.
 A meeting between the owner, Gannett Company, and various cable outlets have agreed to shut down the statewide news channel.
 After the shutdown, only Time Warner Cable News (renamed Spectrum News as of September 20, 2016) in Austin, Waco and San Antonio are the only 24-hour local or regional news channels left in the state of Texas (however, in late 2020, Spectrum News 1 was launched for the immediate Dallas/Fort Worth Metroplex).
 It was slated to go off the air on April 1, 2015, but the cut-off time was extended to May 1, 2015 at 12:01 a.m. in the Central Time Zone, in which the channel quietly ceased operations after the 11:00 p.m. cycle of the repackaged newscasts.
 Roger Barry, the last remaining TXCN on-air personality, announced that he was retiring earlier that day.
 This came at a time when the channel's viewership had decreased in the face of increased news consumption on digital and other non-television platforms, along with the nationwide streaming availability of the newscasts live or delayed of the stations contributing content for the network via their websites, effectively making the entire operation superfluous and duplicative.
 In addition, the network did not broadcast in HD, which was nearly general for television news in the United States by the time of the shut-down announcement.